-This is required only if Victims' Services funds are used to pay for such expenses; however, recommended for travel expenses paid by any source.
-Policy must include:

-- ☐ Policy must include: - o Rate that mileage, meals and lodging are paid or reimbursed; - o Documentation that must be submitted for payment; and - o If the documentation needs to be submitted in a specific timeframe. - ☐ The maximum amount for reimbursement will be reviewed at the organization's set rate for reimbursement but will not exceed the U.S. General Services Administration (GSA) set rate at the time of reimbursement.
+- ☐ This is required only if Victims' Services funds are used to pay for such expenses; however, recommended for travel expenses paid by any source. - ☐ Policy must include: - o Rate that mileage, meals and lodging are paid or reimbursed; - o Documentation that must be submitted for payment; and - o If the documentation needs to be submitted in a specific timeframe.